urbit/urbit.org-reloaded/content/blog/creating-sigils.md

 <!-- ![](https://media.urbit.org/site/blog-9.jpg) -->

 One of the basic building blocks of Urbit is Urbit ID, our naming and identity system.
 Your Urbit ID is a short, recognizable name that’s also a network address for your Urbit OS instance.
-(You can find a complete, high level description of Urbit ID [here](https://urbit.org/understanding-urbit/urbit-id/)).
+(You can find a complete, high level description of Urbit ID [here](https://urbit.org/understanding-urbit/urbit-id/).)

 Your Urbit ID is meant to feel a bit like a secret code name.
 It doesn’t leak any information about the real you — but it’s still memorable and recognizable.
-Getting an Urbit Id should feel exciting, like getting a brand new identity in a new world.
+Getting an Urbit ID should feel exciting, like getting a brand new identity in a new world.

 From a design standpoint, some of this is accomplished simply by having a system for the names themselves.
 Under the hood, Urbit IDs are actually just numbers.
 There has always been an algorithm for turning these numbers into pronounceable names like `~tacryt-socryp` (13,304,832) or `~litzod` (1,280) or `~nes` (212).

 While the names are great, they’re not quite enough.
 Especially in a rich interface.
 Each Urbit ID really needed some form of visual representation, image, or crest.
 A digital identity needs to be something you can really attach to, both yours and those that belong to your friends.

-There are 2^32 or 4.2 billion unique Urbit IDs.
+There are 2<sup>32</sup> or 4.2 billion unique Urbit IDs.
 Clearly there’s no way that we were going to do this by hand.
 And purely algorithmic solutions can often produce disappointing, undifferentiated output.

 Regardless, we set out to tackle this problem.
-In the end, every Urbit ID got its very own ‘sigil’.
+In the end, every Urbit ID got its very own ‘sigil.’

 In this post we’ll walk through how we thought about the problem, iterated through possible solutions, and the toolchain we used to arrive at the final result.